fhgrings/5g-core-network-slicing/README.md

 #### Why did not work?

-Observability is based on instrumentation, hard coded or agents that implement by their own.
+Observability is based on instrumentation, hard coded or agents.
 It's necessary to change the HTTP call methods to log the inputs and outputs with monitoring headers.

 Go does not natively support sidecars to change compiled code, so changes need to be made inside the code and compiled.